Some dogs are born to wander.

 The most common usage for them is to help avoid having to install extensive fencing and all of the associated costs and physical upkeep that’s associated with them.
 The prices often look high until you calculate the costs of a physical fence.

 Of course, unlike a regular fence, they don’t really keep other critters out either.
 This is because the whole affair is powered by a collar around your dog’s neck.

 The best part is that they’re easier to install than a normal fence.
 Even if you’re technically inept and don’t know much about electricity beyond it coming out of the outlet, most people have the skills to install one with minimal difficulty.

-How Do Invisible Dog Fences Work?
+Principle of Invisible Dog Fences Work

 Invisible dog fences are something of a controversial issue, due to the fact that they use an electric shock to keep a dog in the fenced in area.